cleentfaar/CLSlackBundle/Resources/doc/installation.md

 Add the following to your ``composer.json`` (see http://getcomposer.org/)

     "require" :  {
-        "cleentfaar/slack-bundle": "1.0.*@dev"
+        "cleentfaar/slack-bundle": "~0.10"
     }

 **NOTE:** There is no stable version yet because Slack's API is not yet stable.
-I expect this to happen very soon though!

 ### Method b) Using submodules